Statistical flags indicate unusual patterns — not proof of fraud or wrongdoing. Read our methodology

 Cross-Validation: Full-Dataset Training

-To validate our approach, we trained three models on the full 594,235-provider dataset using Google Colab (12GB RAM).
+To validate our approach, we trained three models on the 594,235 providers that met minimum billing thresholds for ML scoring using Google Colab (12GB RAM).
 The results confirm our subsampled model as the strongest performer.

 Random Forest (Full)